 The accompanying inventory sheets for each building or group of buildings contain recommended colour schemes which are based on the period, style, and current treatment of the buildings.
 For example, in some cases where original face brickwork has been painted over, the colour scheme provides a recommendation to paint the brickwork brown to simulate face brick.
 These recommended colour schemes are speculative, relying on knowledge of original colour schemes of other buildings of similar periods, and are not based on physical intervention.
-It is preferable to undertake paint scrapes to determine the original colour schemes would result in a more historically relevant appearance of the streetscape.
+It is preferable to undertake paint scrapes to determine the original colour scheme of each building, however, if this is not possible, the recommended colour schemes would result in a more historically relevant appearance of the streetscape.